Home Compare BSY vs SGE.L

 Bentley Systems vs The Sage Group: Which Stock Looks Stronger in 2026?

-The Sage holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+The Sage holds the cleaner structural position, with the lead spread across stability and profitability.
+Bentley Systems does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON